lokidokicoki/lokidokicoki.github.io/magic-and-religion.md

 The same deities appear to all races, but in the guise of their race, therefore a Silva^truar praying to Rakshi would see an ancient Silva^truar male.

-Of course, there are rumours of other, older (elder, if you will) gods....
+Of course, there are rumours of other, older (elder, if you will), fallen gods....
 But those are just rumours.

 {% for item in site.gods %}